 Table of Contents

-7 Ways to Style the Ivy League Haircut
+- How to Cut the Ivy League Haircut

-We took a look at the latest trends and hairstyles on Instagram to find the perfect examples of ivy league haircuts.
+We looked at the latest trends and hairstyles on Instagram to find the perfect examples of ivy league haircuts.
 From textured layers to side parts to waves, these traditional yet stylish preppy looks are similar to a crew cut style with slight variances you can add to make it your own.

 1. Traditional Ivy League Haircut